chemcognition-lab/pom-mix/README.md

-# From Molecules to Mixtures: Learning Representations of Olfactory Mixture Similarity using Inductive Biases
+# Does this smell the same?
+Learning representations of olfactory mixtures using inductive biases

 ![image](figures/figure1.png)